dsovgut/Astronomical-Data-Analysis/README.md

 <img width="689" alt="Screen Shot 2020-10-10 at 00 39 32" src="https://user-images.githubusercontent.com/35746740/95646744-20195980-0a91-11eb-976a-eb9b2472ffa9.png">

 ## Optical Image Data

-Open the files with python.
-Note that for the bias and flat files, the first extension of the fits file stores the pixel values.
-• Look at the images and save an image (e.g., .png file) of them.
-Get the range of pixel values for the three image frames.
+This program opens three fits files downloaded from the Dark Energy Survey.
+The images are of bias, flat, and data files.
+It calculates the range of pixels values for three image frames;

-• Plot histograms of the pixel values for each image data.
-Plot all three on a single plot, normalized and labeled, properly.
-In order to plot all three histograms on the same plot, you need to use a logarithmic scaling for the x-axis (pixel values) because the pixel values are very different for the three image frames.
+It also plots historgram of the pixel values for each image data on a single plot that is normalized using logarithmic scaling for the x-axis: